rahulkumarsingh73690/WordPress-Rest-Api-Email-Sender/README.md

-# REST API Email Sender Plugin
+# WordPress REST API Email Sender Plugin

 ## Introduction

-The REST API Email Sender plugin allows you to send HTML emails via a REST API with API key authentication in WordPress.
+The WordPress REST API Email Sender plugin allows you to send HTML emails via a REST API with API key authentication in WordPress.
 This plugin provides an endpoint to send emails with customizable sender names and reply-to addresses.

 ## Features